RobertTalbert/modernalgebra/design-notes/350-w2021-assessments.md

 - Engagement and community (workshop contributions, daily prep, weekly reflections)
 - Project

-Problem sets -- Once per week and include basic and starred problems
+Problem sets -- Once per module and include basic and starred problems (so 12 of these)

-Workshop
+Workshop -- also once per module (12)

+Daily Prep -- once per meeting (24 ish)

+Weekly reflections -- every Friday we have signi(12)

 Then the final exam which just contributes +/-

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU0NjEyNzAzOV19
+eyJoaXN0b3J5IjpbMjEwNDEyMzkwMV19
 -->